-I’d been following a Twitter handle called @FootyAccums for a fair few while and really enjoyed the light hearted banter that’s on offer with some good insight into accumulator bets.
 It’s obvious that the team are passionate about betting and their knowledge really shines through in their Tweets.
 Having said that, they love a good Vine as much as the rest of us!

 I digress.
 They found a nice little niche in the accumulator market in that there were very few apps where you could track your bets, so they decided to make one themselves!
 Since the integration of Acca Tracker, it’s now a vital addition to my betting armoury and something I use for pretty much every accumulator I make.

 The concept of the app is actually very simple.
 The app will allow you to choose from a number of leagues and competitions around the world.
 From this you can select games that you want to bet on before being taken through to a comprehensive list of markets.

 The next step is to include the market that you have bet on and it will be automatically added to your acca betting slip.
 Once you’ve gone through and compiled your acca you will be shown the best prices in the industry before then being able to save your accumulator in one slip.

 If you want to download the Acca Tracker app then you can do on Android and iOS devices.